Classical states, quantum field measurement

 The interpretation suggested here is that we can consider the states of free field quantum electrodynamics to be classical, for which the classical dynamics is a group of canonical transformations acting on the states that is generated by a classical Hamiltonian, with a parallel unitary quantum dynamics acting on the observables that is generated by a quantized Hamiltonian operator.
 In the classical case, the action of the classical Hamiltonian requires the use of the Poisson bracket to construct the Liouville operator, whereas the quantized Hamiltonian has a direct adjoint action on observables.
 The construction in the main text, however, will preserve manifest Lorentz and translation covariance throughout, implicitly specifying a Poincar\'e invariant stochastic dynamics.

-There is also an intention here to interpret quantum field theory as a stochastic signal analysis formalism, which in some empiricist sense quantum field theory has to be because experiments induce electrical and optical signals in cables, which are then statistically analyzed in hardware and software.
-A quantum field operator (i) allows us to modulate the vacuum state, and (ii) allows us to make local measurements of those modulated states, so it is often appropriate to call the test functions that parameterize these operations (taken from a Schwartz space of functions that are smooth both in real space and in wave number space) either (i) ``modulation functions'' or (ii) ``window functions'' depending on how they are used.
+There is also a subsidiary intention here to interpret quantum field theory as a stochastic signal analysis formalism, which in some empiricist sense quantum field theory has to be because experiments induce electrical and optical signals in cables, which are then statistically analyzed in hardware and software (for a variety of approaches to stochastic signal analysis, see \cite{BaezBiamonte,MumfordDesolneux,Rozanov}).
+A quantum field operator (i) allows us to modulate the vacuum state, and (ii) allows us to make local measurements of those modulated states, so it is often appropriate to call the test functions that parameterize these operations (taken from a Schwartz space of functions that are smooth both in real space and in wave number space) either (i) ``modulation functions'' or (ii) ``window functions'' (alternatively, ``sampling functions'') depending on how they are used.
 Insofar as general relativity can also be interpreted in terms of signals between places in space--time, a signal analysis interpretation for quantum field theory introduces more possibilities for unifying quantum theory with general relativity.